faizsatpal/Data-analysis/README.md

 o	sklearn.datasets for loading the Iris dataset.
 ________________________________________
 How to Run the Project

 1. Clone the repository:
-bash
-Copy code
 git clone https://github.com/faizsatpal/Data-analysis.git

-cd data-analysis-pandas
-2. Install the required libraries: bash
-Copy code
-pip install pandas matplotlib seaborn scikit-learn
+2. Install the required libraries: pip install pandas matplotlib seaborn scikit-learn

-3. Run the script:
+4. Run the script:
-bash
-Copy code
 python data.py

-4. View the visualizations and results in the terminal and pop-up windows.
+6. View the visualizations and results in the terminal and pop-up windows.
 ________________________________________
 Dataset
 •	Name: Iris Dataset